dgroomes/my-software/README.md

   `BASH_COMPLETION_INSTALLATION_DIR=/opt/homebrew/opt/bash-completion@2 ./one-shot-bash-completion.bash "pipx "` works.
 * [x] DONE `brew` completion doesn't work.
 * [x] DONE Create a `java-body-omitter` program that works just like the `go-body-omitter` program but for Java.
+* [x] DONE Can I get rid of `bb`?
+I no longer have a need for the speed-up of bb and also my spread of bash files is tiny now because I'm on Nushell.
+The catalyst is that `brew shellenv` is misbehaving now because it overwrites the PATH with some hardcoded stuff... not going to bother figuring that out.

 ## Finished Wish List Items